AH4 howitzer

 The AH4 howitzer is a Chinese 155 mm towed howitzer system manufactured by Norinco.
 Its main characteristic is that it has been designed to be lightweight, which allows greater tactical mobility.
 The weight of 4.5 t, compared to a traditional system that can weigh 18 t, allows the system to be airlifted via heavy-lift helicopters like the CH-47 or Mi-26, or transport aircraft like a C-130 or Y-8.
 Also, as a modern towed howitzer system, it possesses a range of engagement of up to 40 km using rocket-assisted projectiles.

 Design

 The body of the system has forward stabilizers as well as spades and dampers.
-It has a cannon that can fire 155mm L/39 calibre shells with an elevation angle from -3° up to 72° with a traverse limit of 22°.
+It has a 155mm L/39 calibre cannon that can fire shells with an elevation angle from -3° up to 72° with a traverse limit of 22°.
 The hydro-pneumatic suspension allows for quick deployment of around 3 minutes and packing in 2 minutes.

 AH4 has an initial rate of fire up to 5 rounds per minute, and with continuous firing at 2 rounds per minute.